Financial benefits and accommodation

 Certification submission

-Documents must be emailed to inclusione.studenti@unipd.it, in a single PDF file containing all pages conforming to the original:
+Documentation should be sent via email to inclusione.studenti@unipd.it in a single PDF file containing all pages conforming to the original.

-• Legalized certification, where required by current international regulations, attesting the state of invalidity or learning difficulties, issued in the country of residence, accompanied by a sworn or certified translation from the Italian diplomatic representations, conforming to the original text, in Italian or English.
+- International certifications attesting to the state of disability, SLD, SEN, or other health conditions, issued in the country of residence, accompanied by a sworn translation or certified by Italian diplomatic representations, conforming to the original text, in Italian or English.
+If legalization is not required by international norms (for example, for European Union countries), a certification in Italian or English, written on letterhead and signed by the competent doctor, is sufficient.

 Other useful information: